snyk/actions/gradle-9-jdk21/README.md

     steps:
       - uses: actions/checkout@master
       - name: Run Snyk to check for vulnerabilities
-        uses: snyk/actions/gradle-jdk17@master
+        uses: snyk/actions/gradle-9-jdk21@master
         env:
           SNYK_TOKEN: ${{ secrets.SNYK_TOKEN }}
 ```

 ## Properties

-The Snyk Gradle Action has properties which are passed to the underlying image.
+The Snyk gradle Action has properties which are passed to the underlying image.
 These are passed to the action using `with`.

 | Property | Default | Description                                                                                         |
 | -------- | ------- | --------------------------------------------------------------------------------------------------- |